riking/mcmodchooser/README.md

 ## MCModChooser
-The original purpose of this project was to facilitate switching between multiple minecraft.jars for Minecraft.
+The original purpose of this project was to facilitate switching between multiple minecraft.jars for Minecraft. **For all intents and purposes, you can consider this project abandoned and unsupported.**

-It was written in Batch script.
+It is written in Batch script.
 The result of the project was that I learned to hate Batch.

 For example, you can execute a variable - I think I do that at least once.
 I'm pretty sure that there are some "security holes" in the sense that the user can run an arbitrary command.
 I don't really remember, because it was written like a year ago.